Blog > Category Post > Posted: 2018-Aug-15, Updated: 2020-Sep-27

-A sash window is a traditional frame styled window that is typically used in operational windows such as casement, hung and awning windows.
-The frame which can be several inches high depending on the manufacturer provides added operational frame strength and hides the inner hardware needed to secure, open and close the window.
+A sashed window is a traditional frame styled window that is typically used in fixed and operational windows.
+The frame which can be several inches high depending on the manufacturer provides added window frame strength and hides the inner hardware needed to secure operational windows.

 A sashless (or low profile) window is considered a modern window and although some companies may offer sashless operational windows, sashless windows are typically only available as a fixed picture window (also known as panoramic windows).
 Because there is little or no visible sash, these windows allow more light into the home and, create a less dramatic (subdued) look from the outside of the home.